thefrontside/actions/post-npm-usage-instructions-comment/README.md

 ```

 ## Development
-In the future this action could make the comment content dynamic with user input with otherwise default message for TNP, In the meantime if you would like to customize the comment, you can clone the action and modify the message directly in `entrypoint.sh`.
+In the future this action could make the comment content dynamic with user input, In the meantime if you would like to customize the comment, you can clone the action and modify the message directly in `entrypoint.sh`.